 Travel is expensive.
 Even with super low international fares, hotel sales, and Airbnb deals, there are many other expenses that can add up.
 Whether it’s checked bag fees, hotel expenses or even the taxes and fees on award bookings, you can cover most of them with the right credit cards.
-Here are seven ways your credit card can save you money on travel.

 1. Free Hotel Nights and Flights